DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 To proceed, click the :guilabel:`Load` button.

-Results are in the lower half of the screen
+Results are shown in the lower half of the screen.

-If there are no errors, you can proceed to testing you setup.
+If there are no errors, you can proceed to testing your setup.

 .. todo:: if there are errors